 The specificity of a diagnostic study is the percentage of normal, healthy individuals who have a normal result.
 The greater the specificity, the greater the percentage of individuals who will have negative, or normal, results if they do not have the target condition.

 PTS: 1

-9. A likelihood ratio above 1 indicates that a diagnostic test showing a:
+9. A likelihood ratio above 1 indicates that a diagnostic test showing that a: